-(b) Financial liabilities (Cont'd)
+(c) Equity (Cont'd)

 No gain or loss is recognised in profit and loss on the purchase, sale, issue or cancellation of the Company's own equity instruments.
 Where such shares are issued by resale, the differences between the sales consideration and the carrying amount is shown as a movement in equity.